ITC515Group3/Assignment3/README.md

 ## How to use source code (Todo:)
 Init a new project using provided java source code.

+IF YOU DO NOT KNOW HOW TO USE THE SOURCE CODE, JUST RUN THE jar FILE, Thank you.

 ## How to do the test
 Create your own branch and create and commit your own test class for the case you selected.